dbmcclain/Lisp-Actors/README.md

 `

 `
       3. A realtime data acquisition and precision frequency analysis system with hard realtime requirements for the data acquisition.
 Includes a GUI layer, direct data acquisition tasks, intermediate phase-coherent buffering so that higher level analyses can work with artifact-free data, telemetry generation and encoding/decoding in a sub-band, IRIG-B timestamp recovery, and data recording with deferred playback.
+We use this system to monitor Ionosphere propagation at HF frequencies, achieving measurement accuracies of 100 μHz at 15 MHz.
 `

 `